-R.I.G.L. §39-2-25 (c) provides that the costs of the Company's contact voltage program are fully recoverable through a fully reconciling mechanism to be filed annually with the Commission for review and approval.
-Because the proposed contact voltage program directly relates to safety and reliability, the Company proposes to reconcile and recover the costs of the contact voltage program, for surveying, testing and repairs, as part of its annual Electric ISR filings.
+R.I.G.L.
+39-2-25 (c) provides that the costs of the Company's contact voltage program are fully recoverable through a fully reconciling mechanism to be filed annually with the Commission for review and approval.
+Because the proposed contract voltage program directly relates to safety and reliability, the Company proposes to reconcile and recover the costs of the contact voltage program, for surveying, testing and repairs, as part of its annual Electric ISR filings.

 However, before the costs associated with the contact voltage program can be included as part of an annual ISR filing, it will be necessary to address and accommodate a number of timing issues in the short term.
 Currently, the Electric ISR reconciliation mechanism tracks capital and O&M costs on a fiscal year (April 1 through March 31) basis and reconciles those costs in an August 1 reconciliation filing with new rate factors that take effect October 1 each year.
 At the same time, the statute provides for a July to June survey period and dictates that the Company must complete an initial survey of forty percent of its designated contact voltage risk areas by June 30, 2013, and then twenty percent of its remaining areas each year.
-The Company will address the recovery of program costs and how it proposes to reconcile these statutory timing requirements as part of its FY14 ISR plan filing.